WRJ Board of Directors Statement

 - Monitor their local, state, provincial, and federal legislatures and lobby against efforts to defund Planned Parenthood and/or place more obstacles in the way of women seeking safe legal abortions.

-- Educate their members about the threats to women’s health that are being proposed.
+- Educate their members about the threats to women’s health that is being proposed.

 - Work with their local Planned Parenthood and clinics offering similar services to provide them with volunteer and funding support and advocacy as needed.